 Vital statistics data on the numbers of births, deaths and marriages contracted are available from 1749 onwards.
-From 1773 there are data about mothers having given birth by five-year age group and from

-1936 about all children born by age of mother.
+From 1773 there are data about mothers having given birth by five-year age group and from 1936 about all children born by age of mother.
 After the statistical revision of 1877 collection of data on deaths was started by one-year age group, which made it possible to begin calculation of accurate mortality and lifetime tables from the 1880s onwards.
 On account of this statistical revision, annual collection of data on migration and divorces was also started.

-Population data by municipality are available in electronic form in the Altika information service from 1975 onwards.
 The population time series in the free "Population" online service begin from the year 1980 or 1987.
 Vital statistics time series for the whole country is available from 1749.